 - Be consistent with your design template.
 Now that you have your chosen palette, font, and photo filter, it’s time to use those elements in a fun and consistent design.
 This is best used for campaigns and your design can change with each campaign.
 However, the consistency will tie your social posts together, making the social campaign easy to recognize.

 Your social goal is to build and maintain relationships with your audience–help build that relationship with familiar branding and visual displays.
-Make your content stand out on your followers’ news feeds and with each post, incorporate some insightful and engaging information.
+Make your content stand out on your followers’ newsfeeds and with each post, incorporate some insightful and engaging information.
 You know you’ve done your job right if you can take away your company’s logo and your audience automatically knows who created the image.
 While I’m off painting a new social-media-design masterpiece, share your input on the importance of visual design on social media outlets.
 Let me know what you think is most memorable and what draws your attention!
 After all, you’re your own most important critic in the social media art world.
-To learn more about social media and how The Contentinators can help your social media strategy, call 866-471-4748 or fill out our contact form.
+To learn more about social media and how The Contentinators can help your social media strategy, call 866-471-4748 or fill out our Engage.